 Mr. Fields has also had a distinguished career as a journalist.
 For several years, he wrote a column for The Record, New Jersey’s second most widely read daily newspaper, and The City News, a weekly newspaper serving the state’s African-American community.
 He was a Contributing Editor for New Jersey Reporter, a public affairs monthly magazine.
-He was one of the original political contributors on the MSNBC cable news channel and to MSNBC.com.
+He was one of the original political contributors on the MSNBC cable news channel and for MSNBC.com.
 His writings garnered several awards from the Society of Professional Journalists and the Garden State Association of Black Journalists.
 He also provided commentary for two years on Newark based National Public Radio affiliate, WBGO 88 FM.
 In addition, Mr. Fields was a contributor to the nationally syndicated “News and Notes” on National Public Radio (NPR).
 During his tenure at the Community Service Society of New York, he orchestrated the acquisition of City Limits Magazine, an urban affairs monthly magazine and website, and served as its Publisher.
 The edition of City Limits he conceived that focused on the plight of Black men in New York City won the New York City Deadline Club award for reporting on minority issues.
 Mr. Fields also provided voice-over for a radio personality in the 2008 documentary Election Day that chronicles 11 stories shot simultaneously on November 2, 2004.
 He is a regular contributor to the nationally syndicated Jeff Foxx radio show.

-Among the honors he has received in recognition of his work is a Distinguished Alumni Award from the Wagner School at New York University, a New Jersey Citizens Action Advocacy Award, New Jersey NAACP President’s Award, New Jersey Black Ministers Council Rev. Dr. Martin Luther King, Jr. Award, New Jersey Senate Proclamation, New Jersey Assembly Proclamation, key to the city of Dallas, Texas and other awards citing his contributions in the fields of public policy and journalism.
+Among the honors he has received in recognition of his work is a Distinguished Alumni Award from the Wagner Graduate School at New York University, a New Jersey Citizens Action Advocacy Award, New Jersey NAACP President’s Award, New Jersey Black Ministers Council Rev. Dr. Martin Luther King, Jr. Award, New Jersey Senate Proclamation, New Jersey Assembly Proclamation, Bergen County Freeholders Proclamation, key to the city of Dallas, Texas and other awards citing his contributions in the fields of public policy and journalism.